1977–78 Quebec Nordiques season: Regular season

 After losing their opening two games, the Nordiques would get hot, and earn a 16–10–1 record through their opening 27 games to sit in second place in the league.
 Quebec would then fall into a slump, in which they would post a record of 11–20–1 record in their next 32 games to fall three games under .500, and into fifth place.
 The slump would cost head coach Marc Boileau his job, as he was relieved of his duties and replaced with Maurice Filion.
 Under Filion, the Nordiques improved, earning a record of 13–7–1 to finish the season with a 40–37–3 record, earning 83 points, and fourth place in the league.

 Offensively, Quebec was led by Marc Tardif, who won the Bill Hunter Trophy awarded to the player who leads the league in scoring.
 Tardif led the league in goals with 65, tied for the league lead with 89 assists, for 154 points.
 Real Cloutier had another great season, scoring 56 goals and 129 points in 73 games.
 Serge Bernier finished third in team scoring with 78 points, despite missing 24 games, while Paulin Bordeleau scored 42 goals and 65 points.
-On defense, Garry Lariviere had a breakout season, earning 56 points, while Jean Bernier had 10 goals and 42 points.
+On defence, Garry Lariviere had a breakout season, earning 56 points, while Jean Bernier had 10 goals and 42 points.
 J.C.
 Tremblay continued to put up points, earning 42 in 56 games and Paul Baxter had 35 points, along with a team high 240 penalty minutes.

 In goal, Richard Brodeur missed some time due to injuries, however, he still led the team with 18 wins and a 3.70 GAA in 36 games.
 Backup Jim Corsi had 10 wins and a 4.52 GAA, while Ken Broderick earned 9 wins with a 4.37 GAA.